lt2710/Portfolio-of-deliverables/README.md

 ## Presentation_ICSA_2019_NYU
 Using sequence analysis and various regressions to build models on wealth impact.
 Project with Prof. Spilerman and Prof. Lu from Columbia.
 Presented at NYU.

+## Portenas_Report
+Market research report for Portenas' possible Chinese market entry.
+Exploring the target customer segment using focus groups with various qualitative techniques from Psychology and Sociology.